YeonwooSung/FastAPI_Templates/fastapi-serverless-aws-backend-service/README.md

 **Staging Domain**|`./scripts/create-domain staging`</br>`./scripts/deploy staging`|`https://api-staging.your.domain`
 **Production Domain**|`./scripts/create-domain prod`</br>`./scripts/deploy prod`|`https://api.your.domain`

-## Contributing
-We welcome contributions to this project!
-If you have an idea for a new feature or improvement, please open an issue or pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Tips

 ### Set python interpreter in VScode

 - Run `poetry run which python` and copy the python path
 - `command+shift+p` to open the VScode command shortcuts and enter `Python: Select Interpreter`
 - Select `+ Enter interpreter path...` and paste the python path